Luizagalf/toDoList/README.md

 # Description

-To do list with localStorage
+To do list with localStorage.

 - Apative layout
 - Modal window with form and validation